gmm blog image (2).png

 Sweet Tea, Succotash, and Soulful Hospitality: An Ode to Black American Cuisine

-By: Aizya Ali, RDN, LD
+By: Aizya Ali-Mohammed, RDN, LD

 Weathered wicker rocking chairs creak as the forgiving breeze gently caresses Spanish Moss trees.
 Condensation trickles down mason jars of homemade lemonade, an effort to combat sticky humidity.
 Fragrant aromas of butter and brown sugar permeate the front porch.
 A familiar voice bellows through the halls.
 “Ya’ll come on in here and get this suppa for it gets cold,” It’s time to share sustenance and stories.